 Universal Health Coverage: What immunization advocates should consider

 December 12th is worldwide Universal Health Coverage (UHC) day!
 Although exceedingly complex in its implementation, the concept behind UHC is simple: All people should benefit from quality health services, medicines and vaccinations, and no one should be put in financial peril to do so.
-In recognition of UHC Day 2018, the VoICE team brings you a brief look at the interplay between coverage of immunization and other basic health interventions, and the important role of immunization in protecting against financial risk – both within the context of the Strategic Development Goal Target for UHC.
+In recognition of UHC Day 2018, the VoICE team brings you a brief look at the interplay between coverage of immunization and other basic health interventions, and the important role of immunization in protecting against financial risk – both within the context of the Sustainable Development Goal Target for UHC.

 - Achieving universal coverage of basic health services will require strengthening and expanding current health systems AND new approaches to reaching those who still cannot or do not access health services